datamade/data-making-guidelines/README.md

 	# REAL EXAMPLE
 	Boundaries_Miscellaneous_IDHS.zip:
-		wget http://maps.indiana.edu/download/Government/Boundaries_Miscellaneous_IDHS.zip -O build/Boundaries_Miscellaneous_IDHS.zip
+		wget --no-use-server-timestamps http://maps.indiana.edu/download/Government/Boundaries_Miscellaneous_IDHS.zip -O build/Boundaries_Miscellaneous_IDHS.zip
-		touch build/Boundaries_Miscellaneous_IDHS.zip
 	```
-	Note that you need to touch the downloaded file - this updates the file metadata for when it was last updated, which 	```make``` uses to determine whether files are up to date.
+	Make looks at the last modified timestamps of file to figure out what may need rebuilding.
+The 	          	`--no-use-server-timestamps` argument will cause the downloaded file to have a local timeestampe, not the 		timestamp of the file on the server, which is the default behavior.

 2. unzipping a zip file
 	```